Lothiraldan/OneTask/README.rst

 - OneTask has **no** alerts.
 - OneTask has **no** tasks.

-OneTask is a minimalist task manager and that just fine.
+OneTask is a minimalist task manager and that's just fine.